Ks89/My-MEAN-website-server/README.md

 ## How to install (MacOS)

 - from the `setup` folder of this project, run `bash install-macos.sh`
-- import the db dump (.json) from `docs`'s folder using MongoChef or another software
+- import the db dump (.bson) from `db-dump-prod`'s folder either running `db-dump-prod/init.sh` to do it automatically thanks to both `mongo` ad `mongorestore` CLIs, or using Studio 3T (previously MongoChef)

 ## How to install (Linux)

+*Tested only on Ubuntu*

-- from the `setup` folder of this project, run `bash install-linux.sh`
+- from the `setup` folder of this project, run `bash install-ubuntu.sh`
-- import the db dump (.json) from `docs`'s folder using MongoChef or another software
+- import the db dump (.bson) from `db-dump-prod`'s folder either running `db-dump-prod/init.sh` to do it automatically thanks to both `mongo` ad `mongorestore` CLIs, or using Studio 3T (previously MongoChef)

 ## How to install (Windows)